 It was no surprise to fans when Clear the Chaos’ first video, “Auto” reached over 9,400 views on Youtube in early 2015.
 Having spent the last 3 years shredding Pacific Northwest venues with their unique fusion of intricate melodies and crunching rhythm, this talented group of young musicians continues to be humbled by the response to their music.
-When their song “Escape” debuted on KISW 99.9 FM Loud and Local in November of 2014, shortly after they signed with Mental Itch Music Group, they were surprised again by the news they were gaining a following in the U.K. as well.
-Custom Music Magazine, in the U.K. named CTC Alternative Band of the Month in April and they will be featured in an article in the U.K. rock publication, Fireworks Magazine’s in summer of 2015.
+When their song “Escape” debuted on KISW 99.9 FM Loud and Local in November of 2014, shortly after they signed with Mental Itch Music Group, they were surprised again, by the news they were gaining a following in the U.K. as well.
+Custom Music Magazine, in the U.K. named CTC Alternative Band of the Month in April 2015 and they were featured in an article in the U.K. rock publication, Fireworks Magazine’s in fall of 2015.

 Formed in 2010 as the rock cover band “Just Cuz” when lead singer and guitar player Dalton Rouse, asked his cousin and two longtime friends to jam in his garage.
 Dalton’s extraordinary gift for music was evident from the moment he picked up a guitar for the first time at the age of 13.
-He is a prolific song writer and a powerful singer having studied voice from several well-known local vocal coaches, such as Queensrÿche vocalist Pamela Moore.
+He is a prolific songwriter and a powerful singer having studied voice from several well-known local vocal coaches, such as Queensrÿche vocalist Pamela Moore.
 With a mutual love for all types of music, the teenagers almost immediately moved from the garage to learn the business of music the hard way, playing festivals, parties, all age venues, battle of the bands, open-mic nights, and even busking.
 Confident in their abilities they emerged renamed and reinvented in 2012, dropping cover songs in favor of an all original set list.
 With the experience of playing hundreds of shows all over the Puget Sound under their belt, CTC snared an invitation, from Louie Galarza to open the 2013 Dreamfest Music Festival at Louie G’s in Fife.

 Their debut album, Brothers & Sisters, dropped in March of 2014 at a release show for more than 450 rocking fans and was rereleased in November of 2014 shortly after Clear the Chaos signed to Mental Itch.
 The band members all agree that recording the album was a great experience, but playing live will always be their focus.
 “The energy that flows between the crowd and the band during a live show is incredible.
 It fulfills us and encourages us to give even more in return.
 We’ve done the work, now it’s time to go out and get our swagger on,” says the band’s drummer Braden Merod.
 “We poured ourselves fully into recording the album and making the video and now look forward to getting all the “feels” like when we play live!”

 CTC has found its natural groove and distinctive sound by integrating powerful alternative rock themes with classical music roots.
 When the band talks about musical influences they cite Coheed and Cambria, Rush, and Foo Fighters as major influences.
 No less important to them are the classical composers and jazz performers who Dalton studies at Pacific Lutheran University, where he is currently majoring in Music Composition.
 Dalton says, “There’s something unique about every different musical form.
 We like to experiment with different ideas and see how they affect our songs.”
 Dalton, who writes most of Clear the Chaos’s songs, says, “I start with the music, then try to connect the emotions it evokes to lyrics that expand its depth.
 I am simply telling stories and trying to create music that is as good as I can make it.
-We feel that good music is the best way we can reach people and it’s the tool we use to communicate.
+We feel that good music is the best way we can reach people and it is the tool we use to communicate.
 Making the connection with our fans, on a personal level, through our music is what inspires us.”